christophebe/generate-corpus/README.md

    numberOfDocs: 10, // number of analyzed documents
    stats: {
      // The number of documents for each word
-     // The array index matches to the found expression nbrDocsByWords:[
+     // The array index matches to the found expressions nbrDocsByWords:[
        'prêt': 9,
         immobilier: 10,